DLA Energy commander visits Middle East to address military logistics challenges, engage international partners

 Defense Logistics Agency Energy Commander Navy Rear Adm.
-George Bresnihan visited the Middle East for key leader engagements with the focal point of addressing strategic military logistics challenges while fostering and maintaining international partnerships, Sept.
-27, 2024.
-Photo courtesy of DLA Energy Middle East.
+George Bresnihan visited the Middle East for key leader engagements to address strategic military logistics challenges while fostering and maintaining global partnerships.

+“From a strategic logistics perspective, such visits are invaluable in identifying and addressing operational roadblocks, securing agreements for future collaboration and reinforcing trust with key allies,” said Bresnihan.

+Bresnihan’s visits consisted of engagements across Bahrain, Saudi Arabia, the United Arab Emirates, and Kuwait with discussions centered on resolving longstanding billing issue, addressing logistical challenges such as fuel storage and bladder deterioration and navigating tax regulations.

 |Date Taken: